Codecademy/docs/content/ai/concepts/generative-ai/generative-ai.md

 **GenAI** allows for the creation of long playing high-fidelity music from text descriptions and additional sound imput conditions.

-We can hum a melody and turn it into song being played by guitar.
+The recorded hum a melody and turn it into song being played by guitar.
 We can change the style of any melody or song to for example Jazz, Rock, or comptuer music.

 Inputs can also be stories, or images and music even created from different media.